Menu

 Team Stats

-Side-by-side performance comparison of all 20 teams in the Serie B. Vila Nova leads with 8 wins this season.
+Side-by-side performance comparison of all 20 teams in the Serie B. Criciuma leads with 12 wins this season.
 The colour-coded heatmap highlights wins, losses, draws, goals scored and conceded, goal difference, and win percentage — making it easy to spot the strongest and weakest teams at a glance for betting analysis.

 Top Scorers